Recruiters turn to games to discover untapped engineering potential

 “Testing the brightest minds, we can fast-track applicants through the recruitment process.
 [Today] there is an increased focus on cyber systems, software systems, graphics performance, and mobile app development, however, the core skills that the app aims to test have always been critical to being an engineer,” he adds.

 As well as developing bespoke games, companies are working with specialist developers of game-based assessments and analysis tools in order to uncover untapped talent.
 For example, Arctic Shores cites clients including the BBC, Siemens and ARM.
-Its games include verbal reasoning tester Yellow Hook Reed; where players deal with issues like storing fresh food on a ship, and personality assessor SkyRise; which measures 30 different traits.
+Its games include a verbal reasoning test, Yellow Hook Reed; where players deal with issues like storing fresh food on a ship, and personality assessment SkyRise City; which measures 30 different traits.

 Data from Knack’s games; which includes Dashi Dash, where you’re a waiter attempting to keep customers happy, are used by companies such as Daimler, Tata, GE and IBM, and Ipsemet has games where players are tasked with managing a hotel or holding down a summer job.